itsniharsharma/20204Sum-MajorProject/README.md

-I was clear of the fact that, for handeling web applications, i need an HTTP server and Express server, HTTP performs Transfer Protocol function (TP) which is essential for communication between web clients (like browsers) and web servers. and is used by www <br>
+I was clear of the fact that, for handeling web applications, i need an HTTP server and Express server, HTTP performs Transfer Protocol function (TP) which is essential for communication between web clients (like browsers) and web servers. and is used by www While Express server, constructed by NodeJS framework provides single page and multipage webApp functionality.
+Express runs on top of HTTP server and could be accessed through Routing(defining the endpoints) and many other method.
+Both servers are crucial for managing the exchange of data between clients and servers, enabling users to interact with web applications.<br>